Driving in New Zealand

 Alcohol and drugs, including some drugs given to you by a doctor, can seriously affect your driving.
 They can slow your reaction times and affect your senses.
 You risk causing death and serious injury to yourself and other people if you drive under the influence of alcohol or drugs.

-Travelling times and distances
+New Zealand driving times and distances